 Allow to simmer uncovered, stirring every 3 or so minutes, for about 8 minutes.

 Meanwhile, remove the fat from the chicken breasts and slice into small cubes.
 Pat all sides dry with a paper towel.
 In a large bowl, add in 1 teaspoon paprika, 2 teaspoons Italian seasoning, 1 teaspoon fine sea salt, 1/2 teaspoon ground pepper, and 2 tablespoons flour.
 Whisk together.
 Place chicken cubes on top of spice mixture and toss to evenly coat all the pieces of chicken.

 Spoon the potatoes and carrots over to one half of the pan and add in the coated chicken pieces to the other half.

 Flip the potatoes and carrots around and cook for another 5 minutes or until easily pierced with a fork while stirring and flipping the chicken until no longer pink.

 Meanwhile, zest one of the lemons to get 1 teaspoon lemon zest.
 Juice one of the lemons to get 3 tablespoons juice.
 Whisk in 2 tablespoons olive oil and very finely minced garlic.
 Pour over the ingredients in the skillet and gently stir all of the ingredients together

 Slice the remaining lemon into thin slices.
 Add the lemon slices to the skillet and allow the ingredients to simmer on low.

-Stir the ingredients often (add extra olive oil if needed) until the liquid is absorbed into the ingredients and the chicken is completely cooked through.
+Stir the ingredients often until the liquid is absorbed into the ingredients and the chicken is completely cooked through and veggies are tender.

-Add more salt and pepper if desired and sprinkle with fresh parsley.
+Season to taste if needed (adding more salt and pepper) and sprinkle with fresh parsley.
 (Discard lemon slices before serving).
+Serve immediately.